amydeng2000/my-website/content/home/accomplishments.md

   url = ""
   date_start = "2020-03-01"
   date_end = ""
+  description = """
-  description = "Presence on Medium
+  Presence on Medium
   * Soma Capital Fellowship: What we Learned & How We are Improving
   * Announcing the Unshackled Ventures’ Fellows: <a href="https://medium.com/unshackled-ventures/announcing-the-unshackled-ventures-fellows-class-of-2020-3bc83100dc20">Class of 2020 </a>
-  "
+  """

 [[item]]
   organization = "Presentation"